charles-m-doan/distinction-space/content/Supportive/On_Austerity_of_DC.md

-# On Austerity and the Location of Constraint
+# On the Austerity of the Distinction Constraint (DC)

 *DC eliminates illegitimate depth, not admissible structure.*